-- 26. Colleges may use their childcare and discretionary funds to meet shortfalls in their bursary allocations. - 27.
-Any childcare and discretionary funds used in this way must meet the conditions of the bursary policy in full.
-Colleges cannot use childcare and discretionary funds to meet bursary needs of students who are not eligible for bursary funds.
+26. Colleges may use their childcare and discretionary funds to meet shortfalls in their bursary allocations.

-28. Please ensure that you have met the childcare needs of students who are already being supported at the college before considering using these funds for bursary purposes.
+- 27. Any childcare and discretionary funds used in this way must meet the conditions of the bursary policy in full.
+Colleges cannot use childcare and discretionary funds to meet bursary needs of students who are not eligible for bursary funds. - 28.
+Colleges should ensure that they have met the childcare needs of students who are already being supported at the college before considering using these funds for bursary purposes.